KMKfw/kmk_firmware/docs/config_and_keymap.md

 # Configuring KMK

-KMK is configured through a rather large plain-old-Python class called `KeyboardConfig`.
+KMK is configured through a rather large plain-old-Python class called `KMKKeyboard`.
 Subclasses of this configuration exist which pre-fill defaults for various known keyboards (for example, many Keebio keyboards are supported through our ItsyBitsy to ProMicro pinout adapter).
 This class is the main interface between end users and the inner workings of KMK.
 Let's dive in!